nordtheme/visual-studio-code/CONTRIBUTING.md

 [![][gh-styleguide-git-badge]][gh-styleguide-git]

-The style guide assumes that you are familiar with the [gitflow][gitflow] branching model.
+The style guide assumes that you are familiar with the [gitflow][] branching model.

 ## MCVE